The first step was to understand what is NanoBSD ?

 If this step works for you, then you can begin to customize it.

-This file include all majors information for the build process of the image.
+This file include the main global information for building the image:

 You can change the:

-You can declare new package (and their dependency if there use special option) to be installed: For example, if you want to add vim-lite, you add theses lines:
+You can declare new package (and their dependency, but only if they use special option) to be installed: For example, if you want to add vim-lite, you add theses lines:

 add_port "converters/libiconv" "-DNO_INSTALL_MANPAGES -DFORCE_PKG_REGISTER -DNOPORTDOCS" add_port "editors/vim-lite" "-DWITHOUT_X11 -DNO_INSTALL_MANPAGES -DNOPORTDOCS"